12 Elliptical Benefits – Why This Cardio Machine Is So Useful

 8. Improves Balance And Mobility

-Balance and mobility are extremely important for preventing falls and injuries and improving flexibility and agility.
+Balance and mobility are extremely important for preventing falls and injuries and improving flexibility and agility (11).
 Elliptical trainers are good for conditioning your body for better balance and mobility.
 The high-rise platform and simultaneous movement of the legs and arms help improve coordination between the limbs and the brain.

 9. Decreases Chronic Inflammation

-Chronic low-grade inflammation may be caused due to poor food habits and a sedentary lifestyle, which may cause you to gain weight (4).
-Elliptical trainers help with calorie burning, lower blood pressure, and release serotonin.
+Chronic low-grade inflammation may be caused due to poor food habits and a sedentary lifestyle, which may cause you to gain weight (12).
+Elliptical trainers help with calorie burning, lower blood pressure, and release serotonin (8), (9), (10).
 This, in turn, helps in stress relief and inflammation in the body.
 This is the reason you lose weight and your mood improves after a 20-30 minute session of elliptical trainer workout.

 10. Improves Blood Circulation

-Elliptical trainer workout also helps improve blood circulation and energy expenditure.
+So, like all other exercises, the elliptical trainer workout also helps improve blood circulation and energy expenditure.
 Better blood circulation helps maintain oxygen flow to all parts of the body.
 It boosts immunity, reducing the risk of diseases and chronic sickness.
-Good circulation also keeps the vital organs healthy and helps improve sleep quality.
-It also reduces your skin and hair issues.
+Good circulation also keeps the vital organs healthy and helps improve sleep quality (14).
+It also reduces your skin and hair issues (15).

 11. Weight-Bearing Exercise

-Elliptical exercise is weight-bearing.
+Elliptical exercise is weight-bearing (3).
 This means your muscles and bones need to work to push the pedals.
 This causes muscle wear and tear, which is good for building stronger muscles and bone density improvement.
 It also helps with muscle toning.
-This workout is great for people with osteoporosis and those with a high risk of fracture.
+That said, the elliptical machine puts only 73% of body weight on the feet compared to other activities like walking and jogging (3).
+Therefore, it is a great workout for people with osteoporosis and those with a high risk of fracture.

 12. Enjoyable Workout Program